Living With Someone Else After Divorce: Why You Need A Co-Tenancy Agreement

 Posted by Gossman Law Firm, LLC || 27-Jul-2018

-- Only one set of utility bills to pay
+- You will have only one set of utility bills to pay.

 - Which partner is responsible for making the down payment

 - Whose name will be on the mortgage

 - Who is going to be on the deed

 - What happens in the event that someone defaults on the mortgage payment

 - What happens if there is a disagreement about when the property should be sold

 - What percentage of the profits from selling the home will be split among the partners